benslack19/benslack19.github.io/_posts/2019-06-01-The-Bernoulli-distribution/2019-06-01-The-Bernoulli-distribution.md

 ---
-title: Coin toss, shmoin toss
+title: Heads or tails?
 toc: true
 ---

-Whenever you realize it's ignorant, it always helps to start at the beginning.
 Seems like every statistics class starts off with a coin toss.
 It's simple enough for me.
 Some fancy teachers might start right off the bat and get into the [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution), but I'd rather just think about flipping a coin.

 This past week, I got started with Kaggle on the [Titanic set](https://www.kaggle.com/c/titanic) when one of the tutorials used the mean of the survival list (a vector of 0's and 1's, which is actually a binomial distribution) to calculate survival probability.
 Calculating the mean wasn't something I immediately thought of but remembered it from Khan Academy lessons.
 The second reminder of Bernoulli came up when talking with my manager, who reminded me that the [Bernoulli distribution can be the starting point for deriving other common distributions](https://blog.cloudera.com/blog/2015/12/common-probability-distributions-the-data-scientists-crib-sheet/).